Albert Ball (politician)

 He was created a Knight Bachelor in 1924 and was Lord of the Manors of Bunny, Bradmore and Tollerton.
 In 1926, he built himself a new property, Stansted House, on Derby Road, Nottingham.
 He was Mayor of Nottingham in 1909, Alderman of Nottingham in 1929, and Lord Mayor of Nottingham in 1935.

-His portrait, by Noel Denholm Davis, in the collection of Nottingham City Museums and Galleries.
+His portrait, by Noel Denholm Davis, is in the collection of Nottingham City Museums and Galleries.

 Family

 He was the son of George Ball and Lois Attenborough.
 He married firstly Harriett Mary Page (1864–1931) in 1886.
 The children from this marriage were: